Sotatek-DatTran3/python-automation/README.md

 > [!WARNING]
 > This tool just use for specific website.
 In briefly, it track html and interact with it.
-If you want to use in another website, change the code logic
+If you want to use in another website, identify which html tag you want to interact with and change the code logic

 # Python Automation Tool